Roy Wood Jr.

-Roy Norris Wood Jr. (born December 11, 1978) is an American humorist, stand-up comedian, radio personality, actor, producer, podcaster, and writer best known for his correspondent appearances on The Daily Show with Trevor Noah.
-A native of Manhattan, Wood was raised in Birmingham, Alabama, and Memphis, Tennessee.
+Roy Norris Wood Jr. (born December 11, 1978) is an American stand-up comedian, actor, and writer who first became well known for his correspondent appearances on The Daily Show.
+Wood has been hosting the American adaptation of the news and entertainment panel show Have I Got News for You on CNN since September 2024.

+A resident of Manhattan, Wood was raised in Birmingham, Alabama, and Memphis, Tennessee.
 After graduating from Ramsay High School in 1996, Wood began his career in stand-up comedy as the opening act for Tommy Davidson.
 He had a position as head writer on the WBHJ radio series Buckwilde Morning Show from 2001 to 2006.
 Wood has been featured on NBC's reality television series Last Comic Standing in 2010 and the TBS sitcom Sullivan & Son from 2011 to 2014.
-He currently hosts two podcasts for Comedy Central: Roy's Job Fair and Beyond the Scenes.
+He formerly hosted two podcasts for Comedy Central: Roy's Job Fair and Beyond the Scenes.

 Wood was honored at Entertainment Weeklys "12 Rising Stars of Comedy" in 2008 and the 2010 Florida A&M University Young Alumni Awards.
-Since 2015, Wood has served as a correspondent for The Daily Show on Comedy Central.
+From 2015 to 2023, Wood served as a correspondent for The Daily Show on Comedy Central.
 He hosted the fourth season of Comedy Central's This Is Not Happening from 2018 to 2019.
-In addition to his Daily Show appearances, Wood has starred in the stand-up comedy specials Father Figure (2017), No One Loves You (2019), and Imperfect Messenger (2021).
+In addition to his Daily Show appearances, Wood has starred in the stand-up comedy specials Father Figure (2017), No One Loves You (2019), Imperfect Messenger (2021) and Lonely Flowers (2025).
 He has also been featured in television series and movies.